Bitcoin Adoption Framework.

 What can safely go live?

-Sequenced pilots, support routes, receipts, limits, training, and measured expansion.
+Sequenced pilots, support pathways, receipts, limits, training, and measured expansion.

-BAF keeps each surface in the right role.
+The Bitcoin Adoption Framework keeps each product in the right role.

-Each surface has a job.
-BAF keeps the adoption conversation clear so visitors understand the next useful step.
+Each product has a job.
+The framework keeps the adoption conversation clear so visitors understand the next useful step without mixing products, partners, and principles together.

 BUMP